 Before entering private practice, Mr. McConville served as an officer and judge advocate in the United States Marine Corps.
 Mr. McConville was stationed at Camp Pendleton, California where he served as a prosecuting attorney and then as a criminal defense attorney.
 As a trial attorney in the Marines, Mr. McConville engaged in extensive motion practice, trial preparation, and contested jury and bench trials involving major complex crimes.
 He then went on to serve as an instructor at the Naval Justice School in Newport, Rhode Island, where he taught criminal law and trial advocacy.
 Mr. McConville also participated in training overseas as an instructor with the Defense Institute for International Legal Studies.

-Mr. McConville serves as an adjunct professor at Boston College where he teaches Family Law and Criminal Law.
+Mr. McConville serves as an adjunct professor at Boston College where he teaches Family Law, Criminal Law, White Collar Crimes and Negotiations.